awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-broker-architecture.md

 # Broker architecture<a name="amazon-mq-broker-architecture"></a>

-ActiveMQ brokers can be created as *single\-instance brokers* or *active/standby brokers*\.
+Amazon MQ for ActiveMQ brokers can be created as *single\-instance brokers* or *active/standby brokers*\.
 For both deployment modes, Amazon MQ provides high durability by storing its data redundantly\.

 **Note**
 Amazon MQ uses [Apache KahaDB](http://activemq.apache.org/kahadb.html) as its data store\.
 Other data stores, such as JDBC and LevelDB, aren't supported\.